 Out-of-State Arrest: What Happens When You Are Arrested on Vacation In Florida

-Edwin P. Randolph • Dec 24, 2022
+Edwin P. Randolph • December 24, 2022

 Picture this situation: you head down to the Sunshine State of Florida for a much-needed vacation.
 But due to some unfortunate circumstances, you find yourself under arrest.